helq/blag/src/blog/posts/2017-06-26-haskell-s-higher-rank-polymorphism.md

 4 = (succ (succ (succ 1)))
 ```

-the factorial of 4 can be computed by `fact 4`.
+The factorial of 4 can be computed by `fact 4`.
 I've taken the above code from [Ben
 Lynn's notes on Lambda Calculus][blynn], you can even try to run the same example right on
 Lynn's page (click on the button that says _Factorial_).